nemaajybi/nemaajybi/README.md

 - 📫 How to reach me:
 -  💬 Twitter: @NAiybi
--  💬 LinDin :nema ajybi
+-  💬 LinkDin :nema ajybi